ava-labs/avalanche-starter-kit/README.md

 - **Foundry**:
   - Forge: Compile and Deploy smart contracts to the local network, Fuji Testnet or Mainnet
   - Cast: Interact with these smart contracts
-- **Teleporter**: All contracts you may to interact with Teleporter
+- **Teleporter**: All contracts you may want to interact with Teleporter
 - **AWM Relayer**: The binary to run your own relayer
 - **Examples**: Contracts showcasing how to achieve common patterns, such as sending simple messages, call functions of a contract on another blockchain and bridging assets.
-Please note that these example contracts have not audited and are for educational purposes only
+Please note that these example contracts have not been audited and are for educational purposes only

 ## Set Up